Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Features: End-to-end encryption, digital signatures, integrated calendar and contacts.

-- Security: Strong encryption, no tracking, ad-free.
+- Security: End-to-end encryption, no tracking, ad-free.

 - Pros: Excellent security features, digital signatures for added authenticity.